dpillay03/execute/README.md

-# Execute
+## Execute
-### Execute is a Productivity application built with React
 #### Developer - Daniel Pillay
 ---
+#### Description:
+Execute is a Productivity application built with React, CSS, and Delpoyed on GH Pages

+#### Technologies Used:
+- HTML
+- CSS
+- ReactJS
+- React-Icons
+- GH-Pages